 Pretrial Intervention (PTI), Conditional Discharge, and Drug Court

 The consequences of hiring the wrong lawyer can cost you the rest of your life.
-When you have Murray Law Offices and attorney Jeffery Lucas represents you, we will discuss possible criminal diversion alternatives to jail or prison that may be available in your case before you go to court.
+When you have Murray Law Offices and our legal services attorneys represent you, we will discuss possible criminal diversion alternatives to jail or prison that may be available in your case before you go to court.
 In South Carolina, Pretrial Intervention (PTI) or conditional discharge may be available to you.
 However, it is important to know what these programs are and if they apply to you and your offense.
 Many times, individuals make an uninformed decision to enter into PTI when other options are better for them.
-Before you decide to enter a diversion program, call Murray Law Offices and speak to Jeffery Lucas, Attorney at Law.
+Before you decide to enter a diversion program, call Murray Law Offices and speak to our legal services attorneys.

 Sometimes, for people charged with more serious offenses, Drug Court may be available to them.
 Before you even consider Drug Court, take the time to speak with an attorney and find out if this option is available to you and, more importantly, right for you.
 The benefits of Drug Court can include a clean record and help cleaning up your life.
 However, the demands of Drug Court are great and should not be entered into lightly.

 Murray Law Offices also assist clients with drug diversion programs as a way to resolve the charges against them.